Oblivionburn/OP_Engine/README.md

 - For central organization of Scenes (scenes not added to it by default)
   - Purpose: to organize stuff like screens (e.g. Title and Loading screens), levels, cutscenes, etc
   - Scene class has its own Menu and World instance

+## RenderingManager
+- For handling rendering Scenes and Menus to the screen
+  - Includes deferred rendering if using default setup
+  - Flexible enough to handle custom rendering/lighting

 ## SoundManager
 - For handling playing/pausing/stopping and volume control of sounds, music, and ambient noise using FMOD